How to Stop People-Pleasing Without Losing Yourself

 The healing is in staying present anyway.

 In letting someone be disappointed while you hold onto the knowledge that their disappointment doesn't define your worth.
-That you can care about them and honour your limits.
+That you can care about them and honor your limits.

 This is where therapy becomes invaluable because you need someone there with you while you practice this, someone who can help you stay grounded when your nervous system is convinced you're about to be abandoned.

-The final layer is about rebuilding your relationship with yourself.
+The final layer is about coming back to yourself.

 For years, maybe decades, you've been oriented outward: reading the room, managing others' emotions, calibrating yourself to what others need.